-Negative

-genetic associations were found between both IMF% and P8 Fat Depth with objective Shear Force measurement of beef tenderness (NB. lower shear force equates to more tender meat).
-Again, some differences between the magnitude of these genetic correlations were found between temperate and tropically adapted breeds, and between different muscle types.
+The genetic correlation estimates show that live animal measures taken at the start of the finishing period (e.g. via real-time ultrasound) have a high relationship with abattoir carcase following slaughter in measurements temperate and tropically adapted breeds.
+Positive genetic correlations were also observed between Eye Muscle Area (EMA) and Retail Beef Yield (RBY%); and, between both Intramuscular Fat Percentage (IMF%) and P8 Fat Depth with MSA assessed Tenderness Score.
+Negative genetic associations were found between both IMF% and P8 Fat Depth with objective Shear Force measurement of beef tenderness (NB. lower shear force equates to more tender meat).
+Again. some differences between the magnitude of these correlations were found between temperate and tropically adapted breeds, and between different muscle types.

 An important finding from the analysis of genetic relationships among traits was the relatively strong correlations found between Flight Time with both objectively measured and consumer scored assessments of tenderness in tropically adapted genotypes.
 These correlations showed that animals with slower flight time (i.e. slower to exit the crush, with more docile temperament) have a genetic tendency towards more tender meat.
-The Beef CRC is currently conducting further trials to validate the use of Flight Time as a routine trait for use in selecting cattle for better temperament and improved meat tenderness.
+As a result of these findings northern seedstock herds are being encouraged to record Flight Time on their weaners and to submit the data to BREEDPLAN for future EBV analysis.
+Equipment for measurement of Flight Time is commercially available through Ruddweigh International Scale Company, Guyra, NSW.
+The Beef CRC is conducting further trials to assess the use of Flight Time as an objective measure of temperament in temperate breeds.